What Can I Do With A History Major?

 -President, Farmers Merchant Bank

 -Professor of Special Education, Univ. of South Dakota

 Hundreds of former history majors have gone on to be successful lawyers, and a number of our alums are judges.
 In addition, dozens of majors have served as officers in the U.S. military.
 Even though it seems unlikely, several have combined History with Pre-Med and became physicians.
 Finally, many majors have also gone on in education, teaching in secondary schools and colleges, as well as serving as principals and even college presidents.
 Did you know five of the last nine presidents of CSB and SJU have been historians?

 The Department offers a great range of courses.

 - Surveys include the Ancient World, Asia, Latin America, Europe, and the United States.

-- We offer upper division courses on Mexico, China, Britain, Minnesota history, the Civil War, US Women's history, Islam in South Asia, US Environmental history, Germany, 20th-century US history, the Reformation, the Medieval Mediterranean, Classical Greece, and many more.
+- We offer upper division courses on Mexico, China, Britain, the Civil War, US Women's history, US Environmental history, Germany, 20th-century US history, the Reformation, Classical Greece, and many more.

 A series of courses prepares majors to develop the skills of the historian: · History Colloquium (HIST 200), usually taken in the sophomore year, emphasizes the study and interpretation of primary sources.
 It is an opportunity to study a historical issue in depth with a small group of majors.
 Course topics reflect the expertise of the instructor.